haesleinhuepf/embeddoor/README.md

 MIT License

-## Note
+## Notes

+* embeddor is in early development.
+Be careful when using it, check its visualisations and expect changes with every new version.
-Most of the code in this repository was vibe-coded using Github copilot integration in Visual Studio Code.
+* Most of the code in this repository was vibe-coded using Github copilot integration in Visual Studio Code.
 When modifying code here, consider using a similar tool.

 ## Contributing